zalando-stups/documentation/components/taupage.rst

 **(optional)**

-If you provide the Scalyr AccountKey in the .yaml file, the Agent of scaylr will be installed and follow this logs:
+If you provide the Scalyr AccountKey in the .yaml file, the agent of Scaylr will be installed and will follow these logs:

   * /var/log/syslog
   * /var/log/auth.log
   * /var/log/audit.log
   * /var/log/application.log

-Our integration also provide some Attributes you can search on Scalyr.
+Our integration also provides some attributes you can search on Scalyr:

   * **$application_id**
   * **$application_version**